 Pros of keeping Apple Snails with goldfish:

-☑ Their size and shell keeps them safe from goldfish.
+☑ Their size and shell keeps them safe from being eaten by goldfish.
 Usually, goldfish will investigate the Apple Snail but stop bothering it once they realise it’s not food.

 Cons of keeping Apple Snails with goldfish: